 Vicki Zakrzewski, Centre Director of Greater Good Science Center, University of California, Berkeley

-After weeks of testing, we’re very excited to bring this new feature to all our Pulse customers, in the hope your students and staff will benefit from the act of being grateful.
+This feature is available to all our Pulse customers, in the hope your students and staff will benefit from the act of being grateful.

 The role gratitude plays on wellbeing and engagement